How do you design a kitchen using the Work Triangle?

 The kitchen triangle theory was developed in the 40’s and was quite specific in the measurements between the triangle.
-But it was based on smaller kitchens and made some assumptions:
+But it was based on smaller kitchens and made assumptions:

 Clearly none of these hold true anymore.

 - Kitchens are multipurpose family zones where we gather for connection.

 - Prep, cooking and cleaning is often a group task.

 - We’ve added on a huge range of appliances and technology to our kitchens.